zhiwenh/delib/README.md

 <a name="Cli"></a>
 # CLI

 The CLI lets you compile and build Solidity contracts into a JavaScript file that you can then require.
 You can deploy the contract onto the blockchain to call methods and get event logs.
 You can also create, unlock, and get the balance of your accounts.
+Using the CLI outside a project will make all your paths relative where you're calling the command.

 ## Build contract
 **delib build `<file> -h --rpchost <value>, -r --rpcport <port>, -c --contract <path>, -b --built <path>`**